Believe it or not, the best investment isn’t the one with the highest returns. It’s the one you can stick with.

 - Not paying attention to fees and expense ratios

-Remember: The best investing strategies are boring and requires consistency and many years to fully play out.
+Remember: The best investing strategies are boring and require consistency and many years to fully play out.